Shibuya Crossing: In popular culture

-Shibuya Crossing is often featured in films and television shows which take place in Tokyo, such as Lost in Translation, The Fast and the Furious: Tokyo Drift, Alice in Borderland, Jujutsu Kaisen, and Resident Evil: Retribution, Sonic The Hedgehog 3, as well as on domestic and international news broadcasts.
+Shibuya Crossing is often featured in films and television shows which take place in Tokyo, such as Lost in Translation, The Fast and the Furious: Tokyo Drift, Alice in Borderland, Jujutsu Kaisen, Resident Evil: Retribution, Sonic The Hedgehog 3, as well as on domestic and international news broadcasts.
 The iconic video screen featured in the above films, in particular Lost in Translation with its 'walking dinosaur' scene, was taken down for a period of time and replaced with static advertising, although it resumed operation in July 2013.

-Shibuya Crossing has also been featured in many videogames like Persona 5, The World Ends with You and Chaos;Head.
+Shibuya Crossing has also been featured in many video games like Persona 5, The World Ends with You, Chaos;Head and Forza Horizon 6.

-Welsh rock band Manic Street Preachers featured the area prominently in the music video for the song "Motorcycle Emptiness" from the album 'Generation Terrorists' in 1992.
+Welsh rock band Manic Street Preachers featured the area prominently in the music video for the song "Motorcycle Emptiness" from the album Generation Terrorists in 1992.
 The single peaked at number 17 in the UK singles chart and was later certified silver by the British Phonographic Industry for sales of 200,000 copies.

 Contemporary British painter Carl Randall (who spent 10 years living in Tokyo as an artist) depicted the area in his large artwork Shibuya, exhibited at the National Portrait Gallery in London 2013.